Accrington Library

 Accrington Library is a Carnegie library located in the town of Accrington, Lancashire.

 In 1904 a sum of £7,500 was offered to the town by the industrialist and philanthropist Andrew Carnegie for the building of a new library.
 Following an application for more funds this offer was increased to £10,000.
 The building itself was opened in January 1908.
-It was managed by Accrington Council until 1974 when this role was taken on by Lancashire County Council.
+It was managed by Accrington Council until 1974 when this role was taken on by Lancashire County Council The building had a complete electrical rewire in the early 1980’s by a Nelson based company called Spencer Cuttell.
+It was a huge task lasting several months.

 The development, opening and early years of the building

 The Public Libraries Acts were adopted during a meeting of the Town Council on 5 June 1899 following a bequest of £500 by Mr John Edgar Stansfield.
 The first Library Committee was appointed on 9 November of that year.
 The Lending Library was opened in part of the building occupied by the Directors of the Mechanics' Institution.

 Andrew Carnegie's offer of £7,500 of funding for a new library came in 1904 following representations made to him, and this was increased to £10,000.
 The building, built and designed by the Borough Engineer William Newton, was opened on 18 January 1908 by Alderman T. E. Higham.
 The design incorporates features which are standard in a Carnegie library, such as the raised entrance, the steps symbolising the reader's spiritual elevation.
 A souvenir brochure was produced which highlights other features, including the large stained glass window by H. Gustave Hiller of Liverpool "which has been designed not only to be effective as a work of art but also to give light to the building".